 As a friend, co-worker, neighbour or anyone who wants to talk about someone dying by suicide use your discretionary skills.
 You may not know who will overhear a conversation and what the loss experience of another person is, especially where suicide loss is involved.

-A survivor of suicide loss does not generally advertise their grief category therefore you may not know; all the more reason to not joke or be disrespectful of any death loss.
+A survivor of suicide loss is an individual who has had someone die by suicide.
+FYI, these people do not generally advertise their grief or loss category.
+This is all the more reason to not joke or be disrespectful of any death loss.
 Keep your comments to yourself or in a private setting not in the workplace or public restaurant, etc.

 A survivor of suicide loss in many cases is trying to deal with a death, understand why this happened, what signs if any they missed and much more.